 This course introduces the concepts and tools used to divide the drawing area into Viewports.
 Students learn how Viewports work inside Model and Paper Space, with details on creating, managing and adjusting them for the different spaces.

 This course provides additional details on working with Viewports inside Paper Space.
 Students learn how to adjust Viewport boundaries, including adding vertices, clipping area, aligning Viewports and more.
 Then discussions turn to controlling what is displayed inside a Viewport, from adjusting references to highlighting detail areas.

 This course provides an introductory look at the AutoCAD dimension objects.
 It starts with an overview on named Dimension Styles and several key settings, including the Annotative option.
 Students learn the basic techniques for drawing both horizontal and vertical dimensions.

 This course presents the tools used to modify or change existing dimensions.
 Students learn how to use Grips, access popup menu tools, link dimensions to objects, as well as switch Dimension Styles.
-Then enhancement tools are introduced, allowing students to add special features to dimensions, such as a center mark, jogline, tolerances and gaps.
+Then, enhancement tools are introduced, allowing students to add special features to dimensions, such as a center mark, jogline, tolerances and gaps.

 This course introduces printing inside the AutoCAD drawing.
 Students learn how to work with the Page Setup Manager to define default print settings, preview the drawing and then submit the print request.
 Key print settings are discussed, such as choosing paper sizes, assigning print scale and setting print orientation.

 This course presents AutoCAD printing at its best.
-Students are introduced to Page Setup templates, used to reduced setup time for new drawings.
-Lessons continue to discuss what Plot Styles are and how to work with them, as well as determining what to do with attached underlays.
+Students are introduced to Page Setup templates, which are used to reduced setup time for new drawings.
+Lessons continue to discuss what Plot Styles are and how to work with them, as well as determining what to do with attached Underlays.
 Then the focus shifts to printing, where students learn how to print 3D files, publish multiple sheets and manage printers.